edibotopic/wiki-backup-test/documentation/diataxis.md

 # Diataxis

-Documentation at Canonical is written according to the Diataxis model.
+The Diataxis model can help you identity the type of content that you are writing when contributing to the wiki.

-This groups documentation into the following four types:
+Diataxis groups documentation into the following four types:

 * How-to
 * Tutorial